NorVirae/NeoBanka/README.md

 Additional endpoints for registering/cancelling orders are documented in `orderbook/README.md` and the Postman collections in `orderbook/docs`.

-Smart contracts (Hedera) - Innovative On-Chain Integration
+Smart contracts (Hedera) - Innovative On-Chain Integration for winning the Hedera for Africa Hackaton
 ------------------------

 Our smart contract architecture showcases advanced cross-chain capabilities.
 All sources, deployment scripts, and docs are under `orderbook/smart_contract`: